Would you have ever thought that you can improve your thyroid health with nothing more than light?

 However, the heat production would be rather extreme.

-So, while a single lamp will provide some benefit, using two or three of them will provide more and would be extremely beneficial during the winter when we have the least exposure to light.
+So, while a single lamp will provide some benefit, using two or three of them will provide more ans be extremely beneficial during the winter when we have the least exposure to light.

 To build this light therapy lamp you need two parts, the incandescent bulb and the lamp reflector to house the bulb.

-(Note: This set up only works for the 120 volt AC electric service used in North America.
-It will not work with the 220 to 230 volt AC electricity used in most everywhere else in the world.)
+(Note for Those on 220 volt AC Power: This specific set up only works for the 120 volt AC electric service used in North America.
+It will not work with the 220 to 230 volt AC electricity used in most everywhere else in the world.
+But you can easily find replacements by finding a bulb and reflector lamp that uses 220 volt AC rated at the same power/wattage.
+Just go to your local hardware store and ask for a 250 watt incandescent bulb and reflector lamp.
+It’s that easy.)

 It’s also worth noting that we use a 130 volt incandescent bulb, which when run at 120 volts is known to provide a higher concentration of therapeutic light and produce less heat.